SEQC: Stratify-Elaborate Quantum Compilation Towards Modular Hybrid Architectures: Compilation for Hybrid Modular Quantum Systems

-\subsection{Elaboration Stage}
+\subsubsection{Elaboration Stage}

-Following the stratification stage, each chiplet can be compiled almost completely independently from one another.
-More precisely, the compilation process within each chiplet is largely identical to that of a monolithic quantum architecture.
-The only exception is the presence of inter-chiplet SWAPs, which must be lowered from the chiplet level to the qubit level.
-Once this assignment is made, these SWAPs must remain fixed and immutable to subsequent compilation stages.
-Despite this overhead, restricting the task of compilation to a narrower domain of qubits facilitates both parallelization (as each subcircuit can be processed in parallel) and problem size reduction (as there are less qubits to consider) of the most computationally intensive compilation stages (routing and optimization).
-To accomplish these tasks, we divide the elaboration stage into two substages: \textbf{qubit allocation} and \textbf{parallel basis translation and optimization}.
-Figure~\ref{fig_elaborate} illustrates this with an example of elaboration for a single chiplet in Figure~\ref{fig_elaborate_topology} and its corresponding subcircuit in Figure~\ref{fig:elaborate_initial}.
+Following the stratification stage, the compilation process within each module is largely independent and identical to that of a monolithic quantum architecture.
+The only exceptions are the inter-module SWAPs, which must be assigned to concrete inter-module links at the qubit level, and must remain fixed and immutable to subsequent compilation stages, which we refer to as \emph{pinned}.
+Despite this limitation, restricting the task of compilation to smaller subsets of qubits facilitates parallelization and reduces problem size for the computationally intensive routing and optimization.
+Thus, we divide the elaboration stage into two substages: \textbf{qubit allocation} and \textbf{parallel basis translation and optimization}. \cref{fig_elaborate} shows an example of elaboration for a single module (\cref{fig_elaborate_topology}) and its corresponding subcircuit (\cref{fig:elaborate_initial}).